 Course start dates vary.
 Click here for video tutorials that demonstrate how to check your course start dates and any required meeting times.

 Approximately 5-7 days before the first day of your course, you'll be able to log in to Blackboard and access your individual course(s) from the "Courses" page.
 This video will demonstrate how to log in to Blackboard and this video will demonstrate how to get started after logging in.

 How do I enroll in an online course(s) or an online degree or certificate program?

-How do I access my online class content?
+When and how do I access my online classes?